Svalorzen/CppCopyProposal/README.md

-`using class` has been used in order to disambiguate it from normal `using` alias directive. `using class` is only valid when the left hand side has been declared as a copy of the right hand side.
+`using class` has been used in order to disambiguate it from normal `using` alias directive. `using class` is only valid when the left hand side has been defined as a copy of the right hand side.

 In case of a template base class using a template second class, one could specify different copies for certain specializations;